ehorodyski-ionic/cap-tutorial-local-plugin/docs/native-ios.md

 It's always good practice to ensure that all required input parameters have been passed, and short-circuit if they haven't.
 To complete the method, we need to do the following:

 1. Map the `orientation` value into it's corresponding `UIInterfaceOrientation` and `UIInterfaceOrientationMask` values.
-2. Update `ScreenOrientationPlugin.supportedOrientations` value.
+2. Update the `ScreenOrientationPlugin.supportedOrientations` value.
 3. Set the "orientation" key on the iOS `UIDevice` object.
 4. Rotate the device to the locked orientation.

-Let's write a helper method inside our `ScreenOrientation` implementation class that will take the input parameter and return a key-value pair of the corresponding iOS enumeration values.
+Let's write a method inside our `ScreenOrientation` implementation class that will take the input parameter and return a key-value pair of the corresponding iOS enumeration values.
 Add the following method to `ScreenOrientation.swift`:

 ```Swift
  public func getOrientationEnumValues(_ orientation: String) -> Dictionary<String, Any> {